This site requires a more recent version of Adobe Flash Player to function properly.

 Oral Care market share is five times higher but market is two times smaller than the shampoos market

-Colgate-Palmolive has a 25% share in the $28 billion global oral care market.
+Colgate-Palmolive has about 24% share in the $33 billion global oral care market.
 The primary reason for Colgate's strong market position is its presence in multiple geographies especially in emerging markets like Latin America and Asia.
 In some regional markets, Colgate has a monopoly in oral health.
 Higher market share coupled with substantial brand equity and brand loyalty accrued over several years helps Colgate reach a larger number of consumers and shields its market position from larger competing brands (such as Procter & Gamble's Oral-B) and low cost private labels.

 Colgate's marketing initiatives